Zotolok/Application-Web-Design/evidence2_WAD/README.md

 Note: If you are not able to enter to the /index page, go to "localhost/evidence2_WAD/public/create" and add a book, remember to put just numbers in the published year field

-With the previous instructions, you will open this project and test it.
-Finally
+With the previous instructions, you will be able to open this project and test it.

 Finally, I'd like to give special thanks to my friends to helping me making this project and solve lots of errors at long way.
 Also, I'd like to make some references to some pages that helped me solve my issues during the development of this project: